-11.4 Tables Impacted By Instance Data Growth
+13.4 Tables Impacted By Instance Data Growth

 Instance data occupies space in Oracle BPEL Process Manager schema tables.
 Data growth from auditing and dehydration can have a significant impact on database performance and throughput.
-See Section 11.2.2, "Audit Level" for audit configuration and Section 11.3.1.1, "inMemoryOptimization" for dehydration configuration.
+See Section 13.2.2, "Audit Level" for audit configuration and Section 13.3.1.1, "inMemoryOptimization" for dehydration configuration.
 The table below describes the tables that are impacted by instance data growth.
 A brief description is provided of each table.

-Table 11-1 Oracle BPEL Process Manager Tables Impacted by Instance Data Growth
+Table 13-1 Oracle BPEL Process Manager Tables Impacted by Instance Data Growth

 Table Name Table Description audit_trail Stores the audit trail for instances.
 The audit trail viewed in Oracle BPEL Control is created from an XML document.
-As an instance is processed, each activity writes events to the audit trail as XML.

-Table Name Table Description audit_details Stores audit details that can be logged through the API.
+As an instance is processed, each activity writes events to the audit trail as XML. audit_details Stores audit details that can be logged through the API.
 Activities such as an assign activity log the variables as audit details by default.
 Audit details are separated from the audit_trail table due to their large size.
 If the size of a detail is larger than the value specified for this property, it is placed in this table.
 Otherwise, it is placed in the audit_trail table. cube_instance Stores process instance metadata (for example, the instance creation date, current state, title, and process identifier) cube_scope Stores the scope data for an instance (for example, all variables declared in the BPEL flow and some internal objects that help route logic throughout the flow). dlv_message Stores incoming (invocation) and callback messages upon receipt.
 This table only stores the metadata for a message (for example, current state, process identifier, and receive date). dlv_subscription Stores delivery subscriptions for an instance.
-Whenever an instance expects a message from a partner (for example, the receive or onMessage activity) a subscription is written out for that specific receive activity. document_ci_ref Stores cube instance references to data stored in the xml document table. document_dlv_msg_ref Stores references to dlv_message documents stored in the xml_document table. schema_md Stores metadata about columns defined in the Oracle BPEL Process Manager schema (orabpel). task Stores tasks created for an instance.
+Whenever an instance expects a message from a partner (for example, the receive or onMessage activity) a subscription is written out for that specific receive activity. document_ci_ref Stores cube instance references to data stored in the xml_document table. document_dlv_msg_ref Stores references to dlv_message documents stored in the xml_document table. wftask Stores tasks created for an instance.
 The TaskManager process keeps its current state in this table. work_item Stores activities created by an instance.
 All activities in a BPEL flow have a work_item table.
-This table includes the metadata for the activity (current state, label, and expiration date (used by wait activities)). xml_document Stores all large objects in the system (for example, dlv message documents).
+This table includes the metadata for the activity (current state, label, and expiration date (used by wait activities)). xml_document Stores all large objects in the system (for example, dlv_message documents).
 This table stores the data as binary large objects (BLOBs).
 Separating the document storage from the metadata enables the metadata to change frequently without being impacted by the size of the documents.
-Header_properties stores headers and properties information
+Headers_properties Stores headers and properties information.